petersid2022/master-thesis/notes.md

         - The context features (token type, position in sequence, preceding pattern)

 2. Profile analysis
-    * From the collected data:
-        - build a lightweight predictor that maps context features to expected acceptance probability.
+    * From the collected data, a cheap predictor: context features → expected acceptance.
-    * This is analogous to a compiler's branch prediction profile (at this call site, the branch is taken 94% of the time)
+    * Same role as a compiler branch profile ("this call site is taken 94% of the time")

-3. Optimized policy generation
+3. Policy
-    * Use the profile to generate a speculation policy:
-        - High expected acceptance → draft long (like a predicted-taken branch)
+    * High expected acceptance → draft long
-        - Low expected acceptance → draft short or skip (like a predicted-not-taken branch)
+    * Low → draft short or skip
-        - Very uncertain → branch (tree-structured draft, like a superscalar processor exploring both paths)
+    * Very uncertain → tree (fan-out).
+Parked.

 ## Trace-Based Speculation
 ### Lightweight JIT for token prediction that runs alongside the draft model

-> **trace-based compilation for speculative decoding.**
+> trace-based compilation, but for tokens.

-In JIT compilers (LuaJIT, V8, PyPy), the runtime records "hot traces" (frequently executed paths through the program) and compiles them to optimized native code.
-Cold paths fall back to the interpreter.

-1. Apply this to speculative decoding:
+LuaJIT / V8 / PyPy: record hot paths, compile those, interpreter for the rest.

+Same idea here:
-    * Record frequently occurring token generation patterns (e.g., "after generating `def`, the next tokens are almost always `function_name(args):`")
+    * After def, the next tokens are almost always name(args): that's a hot trace
-    * For these "hot traces," use aggressive speculation (long drafts, high confidence)
+    * Hot → long drafts
-    * For "cold" / unfamiliar patterns, fall back to conservative speculation or no speculation
+    * Cold / unfamiliar → short draft or AR
-    * The "traces" could be stored as n-gram patterns, trie structures, or even finite automata
+    * Store traces as n-grams, a trie, whatever.
+This is basically the n-gram drafter with extra steps.

-## A Comprehensive Analysis of SD Implementations and Techniques
+## Implementations
-* Speculative decoding is an inference-time optimization method to accelerate token decoding.

-* It does that by generating draft tokens quickly and then verifying them with the target model in a single batch, this approach can achieve substantial speedups when the draft predictions are frequently correct.
+* Speculative decoding: generate draft tokens cheaply, verify them with the target in one batch.
+Speedup if the draft is usually right.

-* Provides speedups when the draft model is fast and accurate enough that most speculative tokens are accepted.
-* On GPU this works well because the cost of evaluating multiple tokens in parallel is low.
+* GPU: parallel verify is cheap, so this works.
-* On CPU, draft evaluation is expensive and small differences between model logits cause many rejections.
+* CPU: drafting is expensive and small logit diffs reject a lot.

-* Several implementations (Note: an implementation with draft model can be mixed with an implementation without draft model)
+* Families (a draft-model method can be mixed with a no-draft-model method)
-    * Draft Model (most popular)
+    * Draft model (most common)
-    * n-gram {Cache, Map, Mod} (uses pattern matching to guess future tokens based on the prompt or previous output)
+    * n-gram {Cache, Map, Mod} - pattern match on the prompt / previous output
-    * EAGLE-{1,2,3} (the fastest, attaches a separate module to the target model's internal layers)
+    * EAGLE-{1,2,3} - extra module on the target's internals, currently the fastest
-    * Speculative Speculative Decoding (the SOTA algorithm, while a verification is ongoing, the draft model predicts likely verification outcomes and prepares speculations pre-emptively for them)
+    * Speculative Speculative Decoding - while verify is in flight, the draft predicts likely outcomes and pre-prepares the next speculation.
+Saguaro.

-* High level overview of my implementation
+* What spectre actually does
     * start()
         * initialize();
             * initialize libllama backend